fbpx It’s Spring – So Why Aren’t You Happy?

 Youth, like many adults, are more likely to try something if their friend is doing it.
 Explore with your child what activities their friends are doing that they’d be interested in trying.
 Find opportunities and activities they might normally do alone and encourage they invite a friend to tag along.
 The key is to get them out of their heads and involved in something external to themselves.

-Nexus Family Healing is a national nonprofit mental health organization that restores hope for thousands of children and families who come to us for outpatient/community mental health services, foster care and adoption, and residential treatment.
-For over 50 years, our network of agencies has used innovative, personalized approaches to heal trauma, break cycles of harm, and reshape futures.
+Nexus Family Healing is a national nonprofit mental health organization that restores hope for thousands of children, families, and adults each year through services in community mental health, crisis and stabilization, foster care and adoption, and residential treatment.
+For over 50 years, we’ve used innovative, personalized approaches to heal trauma, break cycles of harm, and reshape futures.
 We believe every child is worth it — and every family matters.
-Learn more at nexusfamilyhealing.org.
+Access more resources at nexusfamilyhealing.org/resources.